indigo-dc/indigo-datacloud-releases/indigo2/liferayplugins2.md

 in the ScienceGateway.

 Supported Platforms
-* Modules are supported by Liferay 7.0.x and this can run in any operating system supporting java 7.
+* Modules are supported by Liferay 7.0.x and this can run in any operating system supporting Java 7.

 <a id="id3"></a>